 FPT_TST_EXT.1.1 The TSF shall run a suite of the following self-tests [selection: during initial start-up (on power on), periodically during normal operation, at the request of the authorised user, at the conditions [assignment: conditions under which self-tests should occur]] to demonstrate the correct operation of the TSF: [assignment: list of self-tests run by the TSF].

-It is expected that self-tests are carried out during initial start-up (on power on).
+It is expected that self-tests are carried out during initial start-up of the TOE (physical or virtual power on).
 Other options should only be used if the developer can justify why they are not carried out during initial start-up.
-It is expected that at least self-tests for verification of the integrity of the firmware and software as well as for the correct operation of cryptographic functions necessary to fulfil the SFRs will be performed.
-If not all self-tests are performed during start-up multiple iterations of this SFR are used with the appropriate options selected.
+It is expected that at least self-tests for verification of the integrity of the TOE firmware and software as well as for the correct operation of cryptographic functions necessary to fulfil the SFRs will be performed.
+If not, all self-tests are performed during start-up multiple iterations of this SFR are used with the appropriate options selected.
 In future versions of this cPP the suite of self-tests will be required to contain at least mechanisms for measured boot including self-tests of the components which perform the measurement.

 Non-distributed TOEs may internally consist of several components that contribute to enforcing SFRs.
 Self-testing shall cover all components that contribute to enforcing SFRs and verification of integrity shall cover all software that contributes to enforcing SFRs on all components.